 Having watched the first section fall into place, I wondered whether it would be possible to do this throughout the whole piece – and so began the climbing of Everest… I tried it on another piece, and another, and before long I just knew I wanted to find a way to shape them all.
 My task seemed to be to discover and reveal their natural form, rather than impose a shape on them, and in time it became easier to trust that the shapes were there all along.
 I was enjoying the process; it was exciting – a challenge, an adventure.

 I discovered an unexpected richness and multi-layered symbolism in the shapes.
-I realised that the substance of the poetry is inherent both in the shapes and in the words, and that there is an essential coherence between them.
+I realised that the meaning of the poetry comes through both in the shapes and in the words, and that there is an essential coherence between them.
 They are inseparable; they spring from the same place.
 As I worked on each one, watching a new and unique form evolve in front of my eyes was very satisfying.
-This reminds me of the wonder of working with art in therapy sessions, where I am frequently amazed by the depth of wisdom, and richness of meaning, that can be expressed through a visual medium.
+This reminds me of the wonder of working with art in therapy sessions, where I am frequently amazed by the wisdom and richness of meaning that can be expressed through a visual medium.

 Presents of Mind is available in paperback from the author or from this link: https://www.etsy.com/uk/listing/625378395/presents-of-mind-unique-shaped-poetry